walter-a-jablonowski/sys-2/ai.md

     - result (string)
     - files_nr (string, 4 digits with leading zeros)
     - url (string)
+  - typeIdentification: the type is from the front matter in this case
   - allowedSubTypes: Info
   - list renderer:
     - first line: